Aathira-I553036/Tutorials-I553036/tutorials/opps-basic-scenario-redeem-multicode-coupon/opps-basic-scenario-reserve-and-redeem-multi-code-coupon.md

 * Business goal: You are a promotion planner working for a coffee machine vendor.
 As sales has slowed down, you launched a promotional campaign for your target group **coffee lovers** in the **Heidelberg** region.
 * As part of this promotional campaign, you have created a multi-code coupon with the coupon ID **COFFEE LOVER**.
 The coupon is valid from **October 1, 2026 to December 31, 2026**.
 For this, you have generated a batch of unique coupon codes that can be redeemed only once by each customer.
 * You have distributed the coupon **COFFEE LOVER** with the unique coupon codes to your target customers.
-* You have also created a promotion in the **Promotion Maintenance** app of **SAP Omnichannel Promotion Pricing**: **Buy a coffee machine and show the coupon COFFEE LOVER to get EURO 50 off**.
+* You have also created a promotion: **Buy a coffee machine and show the coupon COFFEE LOVER to get EURO 50 off**.
-* The promotion is valid in your **Heidelberg** store (business unit ID: FC01) from **October 1, 2026 to December 31, 2026**.
+* The promotion is valid in your **Heidelberg** store (business unit ID: `FC01`) from **October 1, 2026 to December 31, 2026**.
 * On **October 25, 2026**, one of your customers that received the coupon **COFFEE LOVER** comes to your **Heidelberg** store to purchase a coffee machine.
 Your customer selects a coffee machine (material number: `COFFEE_MACHINE`).
-The **regular sales price** for the **coffee machine** is **Euro 1000**.
+The **regular sales price** for the coffee machine is **EUR 1000**.
 * The POS system calls the **Coupon Management** service to **reserve the coupon code**.
 * The cashier continues to complete the purchase.
 The POS system calls the **Calculation** service with the shopping cart information.
-The Calculation service **calculates the effective sales price for the coffee machine** (regular price minus discount granted by the coupon) and returns it to the POS.
+The Calculation service **calculates the effective sales price** for the coffee machine (regular price minus discount granted by the coupon) and returns it to the POS.
 * Your customer completes the purchase.
-The POS triggers a request to the **Coupon Management** service **to redeem the coupon code**.
+The POS triggers a request to the **Coupon Management** service to **redeem the coupon code**.
 The redemption information is returned to the POS, which confirms the completion of the payment to the customer.
-Your customer is now done and returns home happily with his new coffee machine.
+Your customer is now done and returns home happily with their new coffee machine.

-## Create environments in SAP Business Accelerator Hub
+### Create environments in SAP Business Accelerator Hub

 In order to continue with the next steps, you need to have already set up your trial environments for the **Coupon Management service, Data Upload service, Data Access service, and Calculation service** in the **SAP Business Accelerator Hub**.
 If you need guidance, have a look at step 2 of the tutorial [Apply a Simple Promotion with SAP Omnichannel Promotion Pricing](opps-basic-scenario).

-### Reserve a Coupon Code
+### Reserve a coupon code

 You can now reserve a coupon code for the multi-code coupon **COFFEE LOVER** using the **Coupon Management** service.

-* Scenario: In your **Heidelberg** store (business unit ID: FC01), your customer has selected a coffee machine (material number: `COFFEE_MACHINE`, regular sales price: Euro 1000).
+**Scenario**: In your **Heidelberg** store (business unit ID: `FC01`), your customer has selected a coffee machine (material number: `COFFEE_MACHINE`, regular sales price: EUR 1000).
 At the time of check-out, the customer presents the coupon code for the multi-code coupon **COFFEE LOVER** to the cashier.
 The client system calls the **Coupon Management** service to reserve the coupon code.

-* Desired Result: The coupon code is reserved.
+**Desired Result**: The coupon code is reserved.

 Let's see if this is the case: